phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ![LCD Screen](/images/arduino-block/lesson-7/lcd-screen.png)

-As you go from left to right the number increase on the x axis.
-As you go down the number the number of the Y axis increase.
-For example the red block block the screen is at 3 on the x axis and 2 on the y axis.
+As you go from left to right, the numbers increase on the x-axis.
+As you go from up to down, the y-axis the numbers increase.
+For example, the red block the screen is at three on the x-axis and two on the y-axis.

 ![LCD Screen](/images/arduino-block/lesson-7/lcd-screen-1.png)